btc-script-explorer/scantool/docs/rest-api/v1/blockchain_analysis.md

 ## Multisig Test Project

 The multisig analysis program was written in C++.
-The data gathered was written to a PostgreSQL database.
+The data gathered were written to a PostgreSQL database.

-For the test, 300 arbitrarily chosen blocks were analyzed.
-They were all between block 798000 and 798299.
+For the test, all blocks between 798000 and 798299 were analyzed, a total of 300 blocks.
-A total of 120817 multisig serialized scripts were found, averaging about 403 multisig serialized scripts per block.
+The test identified 120817 multisig serialized scripts, averaging about 403 per block.

 The results are shown below.
-The most notable thing about these data is the large number of 1-of-1 multisig scripts found, which is actually normal.
+The most notable thing about these data is the large number of 1-of-1 multisig scripts found, which is actually quite common.

 Multisig Type | Count | %
 ---|---:|---: